StephenBlackWasAlreadyTaken/xDrip/hardware_setup.md

 * [An HM-10 BLE Module](http://www.amazon.com/SunFounder-Bluetooth-Master-Compatible-Arduino/dp/B00N7CA8Y6/ref=sr_1_cc_1?s=aps&ie=UTF8&qid=1416917892&sr=1-1-catcorr&keywords=hm10+sunfounder)
  * I use the one linked, its great, make sure yours is 3.3v or lower if you wish to power it through the wixel
  * The android app specificly looks for the uuid of the HM10, any other device may require changes to the android app in order to work
+ * The HM11 has been used by at least one person and worked out of the box without any code changes, but your mileage may vary.
 * [Battery Power](http://www.adafruit.com/products/258)
  * I use the one linked and have no problem getting through a day, I have not done extensive battery testing at this point
  * *EDIT: that one was lasting over 6 days, which seemed like a waste of space, now I use [this 500mAh](http://www.adafruit.com/products/1578) Which gets me two days no problem!